csi-lk/csi.lk/src/pages/articles/ui-functional-testing-journey.md

 ---
-title: UI Functional Testing Journey
+title: "\U0001F6C2 UI Functional Testing Journey"
 description: >-
   Which is the best Functional Testing tool?
 I took a look at Cypress, Test Cafe, Nightwatch as a replacement for CucumberJS and Selenium.